omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create a popup that asks if they completed a workout the previous day if it was scheduled but they didn't add a result.
   - add result button that has default date of previous day
   - edit schedule button has default remove date of yesterday
+## 6/13/19:
+- when creating a new workout, offer users a choice to add a result of this workout immediately.
+  - after creating a workout, have create workout button link to page asking the following:
+    - Would you like to schedule this workout for the future or have you already completed this workout?
+    - Completed today.
+Schedule today.
+Completed in Past.
+Schedule for Later.
+      - if completed go to add results page
+        - if completed today, autofill date to be today
+          - already set as initial
+      - if completed in past:
+        - leave date completed as whatever it initially is
+        - or potentially set as yesterday.
+          - create result already has an if statement for setting date completed as yesterday. can add an or to this for if 'blah blah' or 'add workout to profile completed in past' in request.GET:
+      - if schedule today
+        - date_to_be_added is already initially set to now
+      - if schedule later
+        - make date_to_be_added initially tomorrow
+          - add an if statement after creating the form in the else .GET response
+          - same as in 'add results for yesterday'
+    - once done. link to instance detail page
+- create popup when workout is added to profile to ask if they just copmleted it/want to schedule it for today or another day
+  - if they click today add today to their scheduled workouts, otherwise send them to schedule screen

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)